vcmi/vcmi/docs/modders/Bonus/Bonus_Types.md

 Affected unit can fly on the battlefield

-- subtype: 0 - flying unit, 1 - teleporting unit
+- subtype:
+- - movementFlying: creature will fly (slowly move across battlefield)
+- - movementTeleporting: creature will instantly teleport to destination

 ### SHOOTER